-- 1. Swipe up or turn the crown and select Map. - 2.
-From the map display, press the lower button. - 3.
-Select Your location and press the crown. - 4.
-Wait for the watch to activate GPS and find your location. - 5.
-When the watch displays your latitude and longitude, press the upper button to save your location as a POI and select the POI type. - 6.
+- 1. Swipe up or press the lower button and select Map. - 2.
+From the bottom of the map display, swipe up or press the lower button. - 3.
+Select Your location and press the middle button. - 4.
+Wait for the watch to activate GPS and find your location.

+- 5. When the watch displays your latitude and longitude, press the upper button to save your location as a POI and select the POI type. - 6.
 By default the POI name is the same as the POI type (with a running number after it).
 You can edit the name later in Suunto app.